Watch CBS News

-A heated debate over data centers is unfolding across North Texas, with a packed meeting in Red Oak stretching late into the night as residents push back against a proposed project.
+A packed meeting in Red Oak stretched late into the night as residents pushed back against a proposed project.
+However, a little before midnight, the city council passed the measure.

-Inside city hall, every seat was filled, and crowds spilled into the hallways as people waited to speak.
+Inside the city hall, every seat was filled, and crowds spilled into the hallways as people waited to speak.
 Many urged city leaders to reject plans for another data center in their community.

 City officials presented potential benefits ahead of public comment, including infrastructure and energy support.
 But dozens of residents made it clear that they're not convinced.